benjamin-bk-krueger/kringle-game/ABOUT.md

 Now I do know a lot more about issues, branches, pull request and actions.
 Always remember: Never ever commit to main!! ;-)

+***2022-03-12***

+What a busy week...
+I realize having both WeTTY as well as the game in one repository and one Dockerfile is not a good idea.
+Even a small change in some Python file will trigger everything to be rebuilt.
+I have created a separate repository just for WeTTY.
+Now I do have a WeTTY container and a game container.
+How can I connect those???
+Searching the internet I have found docker-compose might be the solution.
+I have created a container stack using a docker-compose.yml file.
+It will start one container for WeTTY and one for the game which can be accessed by WeTTY via SSH.
+Really cool.
+This might be helpful later when I have the time to "learn" Kubernetes.